• 3 minute read

 For the best WWT.com experience, please use one of our supported browsers.

-To better understand how the Covid-19 pandemic has changed the speed of digitally enabling work, the workforce, and the workplace, Workday sponsored research by Harvard Business Review Analytic Services, and they surveyed leaders in a variety of industries and geographies.
-As you’ll see in the following report, which includes WWT's Joe Berger, Harvard Business Review Analytic Services found that not all digitization efforts are created equal.
+To better understand how the Covid-19 pandemic has changed the speed of digitally enabling work, the workforce, and the workplace, Harvard Business Review Analytic Services surveyed leaders in a variety of industries and geographies.
+As you'll see in the following report, which includes WWT's Joe Berger, Harvard Business Review Analytic Services found that not all digitization efforts are created equal.